 What can patients do for each other?
 By sharing their stories and experiences, patients and caregivers reveal the personal side of bone marrow failure.
 Doctors are medical experts, but they usually can’t take the time to help you cope with your life as a whole.
 Other patients and caregivers know what you are going through and will listen and talk with you about the problems you face.

 What kind of questions can I ask?
-Whatever you’d ask another patient you met in your neighborhood:
+Anything you’d ask another patient you met in your neighborhood:

 - How can I help my dad who was just diagnosed?